vasilakisfil/Introspected-REST/README.md

 Your API response would just explode in terms of size while making your API super complex.

 #### 5.2.3.
 Balancing between Media Types and HATOEAS
-The idea is that media types descibe the generic capabilities while HATOEAS describe the resource-specific capabilities.
+The idea is that Media Types descibe the generic capabilities while HATOEAS describe the resource-specific capabilities.

-However we should note that **Media Types are not parsed by the client** (there was never such intention anyway) which means that the client must be programmed by a human before hand in order to support that media type.
+However we should note that **Media Types are not parsed by the client** (there was never such intention anyway) which means that the client must be programmed by a human before hand in order to support that Media Type.

-As a result, the media type can't be very restrictive because that would mean it would restrict the API designer's freedom to design the API the way she wants.
+As a result, the Media Type can't be very restrictive because that would mean it would restrict the API designer's freedom to design the API the way she wants.

 For instance, in pagination, most RESTy APIs use a `page` and a `per_page` parameter in the URL.